Physical Symptoms of narcissistic abuse-What You Need To Know

 Survivors of narcissistic abuse often exhibit certain behaviors and traits as a result of the trauma they’ve endured.
 Understanding these behaviors can help provide insight into the long-lasting impact of narcissistic abuse and the challenges survivors face in their healing journey.

-• Low Self-Esteem and Self-Doubt: Narcissistic abusers often employ tactics like gaslighting, belittling, and emotional invalidation to erode their victim’s self-esteem and confidence.
+• Low Self-Esteem and Self-Doubt: Narcissistic abusers use tactics like gaslighting and belittling to wear down their victim’s confidence.
+This leads to low self-esteem and self-doubt.
 As a result, survivors may struggle with self-doubt, self-blame, and a diminished sense of self-worth.

 • Emotional Dysregulation and Mood Swings: The trauma of narcissistic abuse can disrupt a survivor’s ability to regulate their emotions effectively.
 They may experience mood swings, emotional outbursts, or periods of emotional numbness or detachment.

-• Trust Issues and Difficulty in Relationships: Having experienced betrayal and manipulation from someone they loved and trusted, survivors of narcissistic abuse may struggle to trust others, making it difficult to form and maintain healthy relationships.
+• Trust Issues and Difficulty in Relationships: Survivors of narcissistic abuse often struggle with trust.
+After experiencing betrayal and manipulation, it can be hard to form and maintain healthy relationships.

 • Dissociation and Flashbacks: As a coping mechanism during the abuse, some survivors may have dissociated or mentally “checked out.”
 After leaving the abusive situation, they may experience flashbacks, intrusive thoughts, or dissociative episodes.